MarkJB/MeshWorkshop/README.md

 Similarly if it complains about ESPAsyncTCP.h then you can get the files from here: https://github.com/me-no-dev/ESPAsyncTCP and add this as a library as well.

+If using Servos on the ESP32, you will need to install the ESP32Servo library.